User API

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the User Update method includes the following elements:

-• A single JSON user object containing information about the newly updated user.
+• A single JSON user object with details about the newly-updated user.

-Note: For a description of the JSON name:value pairs in a user object see User JSON.
+Note: For details of the JSON name/value pairs in a user object, see User JSON.

 User Delete

-This DELETE method removes one user, identified by ID, from a customer's collection of Kentik users.
+The User Delete method removes a specific user by ID from your collection of Kentik users.

 HTTP Request